tyjo/dystruct/README.md

 ### Convergence
 By default Dystruct terminates after 50 epochs, where one epoch occurs every `NLOCI` iterations.
 Users with smaller datasets (<50000 loci) may consider increasing this number to 100.
 This setting can be changed using the `--epochs` argument.

+## Data Preprocessing

+### Generation Times
+Dystruct requires each sample to be assigned a generation time corresponding to when that individual was alive.
+Generation times can be estimated either using the date range from carbon date estimates, or the date range corresponding to the culture associated with that individual.
+Point estimates for sample dates can be computed by taking the midpoint of this range, and can further be converted into generations by assuming a generation time (for example, a 25 year generation time for humans).
+In practice, we found these estimates sufficient for inference.

+Reducing the number of distinct generation times can significantly improve runtime.
+We recommend using 15 or fewer distinct generation times, either by grouping individuals within the same culture, or by binning generation times into a smaller number of bins.
+A script to bin generation times is available under `supp/scripts/bin_sample_times.py`.

+### LD Pruning

+We recommend LD pruning using [Plink](https://www.cog-genomics.org/plink2) following Lazaridis et al. (2016) [1] using the parameters `--indep-pairwise 200 25 0.4`.

 ## Interpreting Results

 ### Plotting